Longineu W. Parsons III: This Legend: (2014–2017)

 In June 2014, Parsons and former Yellowcard bandmate Ben Harper formed a new band with Chris Castillo (lead vocals and rhythm guitar) and Steven Neufeld (bass guitar) called This Legend.
 They released their first album It's In The Streets on November 11, 2014.
 The band played several shows across the U.S. to promote the album.

 As of 2017, the band is on hiatus due to band members' other interests.
 Parsons began playing drums with Ten Foot Pole and Stages and Stereos.

-Vilano Band (2022-present)
+Vilano (since 2022)

 Vilano is a modern rock band from St. Augustine, Florida.
 The band consists of vocalist Stephen Drawdy, drummer Longineu Parsons III, guitarist Adam Otoski, and bassist Nick Holtz.

-Vilano released their full-length album, "No Rain, No Flowers" in March of 2021.
+Vilano released their full-length album, "No Rain, No Flowers" in March 2021.